Type your paragraph here.

 When you first call a trainer or training school the conversation needs to be a two way street.
 Expect the trainer will ask you questions about your dog and your expectations.
 This is how they determine what training level or class is best for you.
 Then it is your turn.
 Ask questions.
 Make sure this will be the right fit for you and your dog.
 You might even want to have a list of questions in front of you to make sure you do not forget anything.

 Even more importantly is what have their students done with their dogs.
 If you are looking for a competition trainer you need to know they are producing winners!
-It is always nice to see a trainer has done well with their own dogs.
-It shows they are involved and that they will be aware of new trends in the dog world.
+It is always nice to see a trainer has done well with their own dogs but what can they do for you?!
+Their personal accomplishments show they are involved and that they will be aware of new trends in the dog world.
 The success of their students will show you how well the information is passed from trainer to student.
 If the students are successful in the ring or in trying to get through a Therapy Dog test it shows the trainer can train others, not just their own dogs!
 A trainer with successful competition students means success for you too!

 Does the facility offer year round training?
 Do they have space to train in a real life setting?
 Training inside four walls is great for a start because it limits the distractions.
 Having an indoor space with heat and a/c also keeps the weather from affecting your training progress.
 The problem with only training inside the 4 walls of a school is that dogs walk outside!
 As they begin to understand their skills they need to work with the distractions of the real world.
 Is the trainer willing to come to your home?
 Sometimes there are issues that happen only in the home.
 Your trainer should be willing to help you wherever the issues occur so finding a flexible trainer is important.